khulnasoft/khulnasoft/doc/dev/background-information/oobmigrations.md

 This date may be known at the time the migration is created, in which case it is fine to set both the introduced and the deprecated fields at the same time.

-Note that it is not advised to set the deprecated version to the minor release of Sourcegraph directly following its introduction.
+Note that it is not advised to set the deprecated version to the minor release of Khulnasoft directly following its introduction.
 This will not give site-admins enough warning on the previous version that updating with an unfinished migration may cause issues at startup or data loss.

 #### Step 6: Deprecation

 Despite an out of band migration being marked deprecated, it may still need to be executed by multi-version upgrades in a later version.
-For this reason it is not safe to delete any code from the out of band migrations until _after_ the deprecation version falls out of the [supported multi-version upgrade window](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@39996f3159a0466624bc3a57689560c6bdebb60c/-/blob/internal/database/migration/shared/data/cmd/generator/consts.go?L24).
+For this reason it is not safe to delete any code from the out of band migrations until _after_ the deprecation version falls out of the [supported multi-version upgrade window](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@39996f3159a0466624bc3a57689560c6bdebb60c/-/blob/internal/database/migration/shared/data/cmd/generator/consts.go?L24).

 As an alternative to deleting the code, the out of band migration can be isolated from any dependencies outside of the out of band migration.
 For example copying any types, functions, and other code that is used to execute the migration.
 Once isolated, the migration can be considered frozen and effectively ignored.
-To see an example, [see the Code Insights settings migration](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@39996f3159a0466624bc3a57689560c6bdebb60c/-/tree/internal/oobmigration/migrations/insights)
+To see an example, [see the Code Insights settings migration](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@39996f3159a0466624bc3a57689560c6bdebb60c/-/tree/internal/oobmigration/migrations/insights)

 It is important to note that breaking changes to the database using an in-band migration are safe to execute after the marked deprecation version for the out of band migration, even if they would logically break the code of the out of band migration.
 This is because [the multi-version upgrade will execute the out of band migration sequentially with in-band migrations](https://storage.googleapis.com/sourcegraph-assets/blog/multi-version-upgrades/mvu-oobmigrations.png).
 Once executed, the out of band migration will see the database in the state it was at when prior to being marked deprecated.